g-shar/shell/README.md

 # Classes

-## Full_Cmd
+## Interface

-Full_Cmd is the interface used to encapsulate the program, and where the command is parsed in order to help form the part-whole hierarchy of Base_Cmd pointers.
-The interface also contains an execute command, which uses the tree formed from Connectors and Cmd_Obj to run the full command inputted by the user.
+The class Interface is used to encapsulate the program, and where the command is parsed in order to help form the part-whole hierarchy of Base_Cmd pointers.
+The interface also contains an execute command, which uses the tree formed from Connectors and Cmd_Obj to run all the commands and connectors inputted by the user.

 ## Base_Cmd